The Sierpinski Carpet as a Final Coalgebra: The initial algebra of obtained as the colimit of its initial algebra -chain

-At this point, we recall Adam\'ek's Theorem (Theorem \ref{thm-adamek}), and apply this to $\SquaMS$, with $F$ either $M\otimes -$ or $N\otimes -$.
-As we know, the colimit exists, since colimits of all $\omega$-chains exist in our category.
-And the functor preserves this colimit, since it preserves all colimits of $\omega$-chains.
-Thus, there is an initial algebra for $M\otimes -$, and also an initial algebra for $N\otimes -$.
+At this point, we recall Ad\'amek's Theorem (Theorem~\ref{thm-adamek}), and apply this to $\SquaMS$, with $F$ either $M\otimes -$ or $N\otimes -$.
+As we know, colimits of all $\omega$-chains exist in our category.
+We are of course interested in the colimit of the initial-algebra chain (\ref{initialchain}).
+The functors preserve this colimit, since they preserves all colimits of $\omega$-chains.
+Thus, there is are initial algebras.
 We write these as

 In both cases, the algebra structures are isometries, by Lambek's Lemma.
-We also need an important detail about both of these coalgebras.
-We state a fact about this for $M$, but the same reasoning works for $N$.

 Further, the colimit morphisms are given by the natural equivalence relations.
 For example, consider $M$ (the functor where we need this remark).
 We have

 given by $g_k(x) = [x]$, where the equivalence relation involved here relates, for $l\leq m$, $y\in M^\ell\otimes M_0$ with $z\in M^m\otimes M_0$ iff $a_{\ell,m}(y) = z$, where $a_{\ell,m}\colon M^\ell\otimes M_0 \to M^m\otimes M_0$ is the evident map.